The SpacetimeDB Rust client SDK

 spacetimedb_sdk::Event::Reducer(spacetimedb_sdk::ReducerEvent<module_bindings::Reducer>)

-Event when we are notified that a reducer ran in the remote module.
+Event when we are notified that a reducer ran in the remote database.
 The ReducerEvent contains metadata about the reducer run, including its arguments and termination Status.

 This event is passed to row callbacks resulting from modifications by the reducer.